percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --ssl-crlpath

-   Path of directory that contains certificate revocation list files.
+   Path of the directory that contains certificate revocation list files.
 More information can be found in `--ssl-crlpath
    <https://dev.mysql.com/doc/refman/5.7/en/secure-connection-options.html#option_general_ssl-crlpath>`_
    MySQL server documentation.

 .. option:: --ssl-key

-   Path of file that contains X509 key in PEM format.
+   Path of the file that contains X509 key in PEM format.
 More information can be found in `--ssl-key
    <https://dev.mysql.com/doc/refman/5.7/en/secure-connection-options.html#option_general_ssl-key>`_
    MySQL server documentation.

 .. option:: --ssl-mode

-   Security state of connection to server.
+   The security state of connection to server.
 More information can be found in `--ssl-mode
    <https://dev.mysql.com/doc/refman/5.7/en/secure-connection-options.html#option_general_ssl-mode>`_
    MySQL server documentation.